-If your horse attacks their hay, this is not "normal".
-They may be Insulin Resistant; a voracious appetite is one of the many signs of IR.
+If your horse attacks their hay or herd mates for food, this is not "normal".
+They may be Insulin Resistant - a voracious appetite is one of the many signs of IR.
 Or they are stressed due to waiting for and receiving meals - instead of always having forage available.

-By using more than 1 bag your horse will willingly take "breaks" as they move from one to the other thus encouraging movement.
+By using more than 1 bag, your horse will willingly take "breaks" as they move from one to the other thus encouraging movement.
 This is far more natural.
 Horses enjoy purpose to anything they do.
 Even eating and moving.
 It is not realistic to expect any one feeder/bag to be stuffed full and automatically last the entire duration between feeding times.

 The only solution is netting, this allows a smaller size opening and enables them to eat from it.
-Unfortunately, there is no indestructible netting available which can be a challenge for voracious eaters.
+Unfortunately, there is no indestructible netting available, which can be a challenge for voracious eaters.
 A voracious eater will naturally use their teeth to "attack" food.

-Recommended Approach for Voracious (Fast or Aggressive) Eaters
+Recommended Approach for Fast Eaters

 In the long run you will have a healthier equine that is no longer voracious.
 Always consider nutrition when dealing with any health or mental issues.
 Feeding a balanced low nonstructural carbohydrate diet and forage available 24/7 is healthiest for all horses.
 Equines were not meant to thrive on a high calorie, nutrient deficient diet.